How Much Does a Business Coach Cost?

 The coach’s level of focus and time commitment with the individual client is important to consider and evaluate.
 Delivery processes can involve on-line videos, books, group programs of various kinds, and 1-to-1 programs.
 Each of these requires different levels of the coach’s commitment of their time and energy.
 That level translates directly into their pricing structure.

 • 1-to-1 coaching programs are usually the first option.
 They are personalized and require an higher level of investment.
-My 1-1 coaching programs include proven, results-focused processes and systems that I customize to fit the specific client’s needs, goals, and objectives based on my own 20 years of experience lading business units.
+My 1-1 coaching programs include proven, results-focused systems and tools that I customize to fit the specific client’s needs, goals, and objectives based on my own 20 years of experience lading business units.
 These programs can be implemented immediately.
 They incorporate education and accountability infused with humanity.
-Depending on frequency, I would charge from $1300 to $2500 per month for this kind of program.
+Depending on intensity and speed you want, I would charge from $1300 to $2500 per month for this kind of program.

-• Group programs comprise a lower level of investment.
+• Group programs comprise a lower investment.
 These are leveraged from the coach’s perspective.
 He/she is delivering to numerous individuals at once making this a time-saving channel for coaches.
 Group programs come in many forms including webinars, conference calls, live-meetings, etc. They can be educational based, or simulate 1-to-1 coaching with multiple individuals.
-These kinds of programs can make sense for a person just starting a business, or an older business with an annual sales volume of less than $500K per year.
+These kinds of programs can make sense for a person just starting a business, or a more established business with an annual sales volume of less than $500K per year.
 Personally, I provide several group programs.
 Profiles of some group program options available are provided below:

 • Another approach is an educational-based program.
-Sometimes I offer a 12-month program with accountability sessions included.
-The investment for my educational-based program is $400 per month.
+I offer 12-week programs with accountability sessions included.
+The investment for my educational-based programs are $1200.

 • Some coaches offer Mastermind Groups.
 Generally, these programs provide less personalized accountability, but they can be helpful.
 There are programs for all levels of business at a variety of price points.